Connect with others who understand.

 Outcomes With Different CML Treatments

 Doctors recommend a few different therapies for the treatment of chronic myeloid leukemia.
-Some of these treatments lead to longer or shorter survival compared with the overall average survival rate.

-Read more about CML treatment options here.
+Read more about CML treatment options.

 Talk With Others Who Understand

 MyLeukemiaTeam is the social network for people with leukemia and their loved ones.
-On MyLeukemiaTeam, members come together to ask questions, give advice, and share their stories with others who understand life with leukemia.
+On MyLeukemiaTeam, more than 20,000 members come together to ask questions, give advice, and share their stories with others who understand life with leukemia.

 Are you living with chronic myeloid leukemia?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.